 Pipe wear pads are extensively used during the following situations:

 Use of Metallic Wear Pads:

 - Metallic wear pads are used for strengthening thin-walled pipes to avoid local damage in support locations.

 - If piping support is experiencing a relatively higher load then wear pads are suggested to safeguard the pipe from support load reaction.

 - Wear pad supports are normally suggested for line stops with relatively high loads.
 In many consultancy organizations, it is a standard engineering practice to use wear pads for all pipe supports of pipes exceeding 24-inch size.

 Use of Composite Wear Pads:

 Difference between RF Pad and Wear Pad

-The main differences between reinforcement pad and wear pad are
+The main differences between reinforcement pads and wear pads are

 On the contrary, wear pads are used as pipe supports.
-They provide wear resistance and high strengths to pipes in support locations.
+They provide wear resistance and high strength to pipes in support locations.